Coach: (1991) Larry Kennan, (1992) Ray Willsey

 Phil Alexander, kicker, and Victor Ebubedike, fullback, represented international flavor for the Monarchs, with the league’s “Operation Discovery”, and they too would be head and shoulders above their own international countrymen.
 Alexander led scorers his rookie season and was named Operation Discovery player of the year.

 London lost their only game of the season in the final week versus their rivals, -the Barcelona Dragons.
 The Monarchs met them again in World Bowl I, suffocating the Dragons 21-0, paced by Judd Garrett with 13 receptions and Danny Crossman’s Herculaneum MVP performance with 3 picks and a touchdown.
 Slightly over 61,000 watched the game at Wembely Stadium in London.
 Afterwards the Monarchs were the toast of the town, even pressing a single titled “Yo Yo Monarchs!”
-Unfortunately this was the franchise’s only appearance in the World Bowl.
+Unfortunately this was the franchise’s only appearance in the World Bowl and the high point of the franchise.

 HC- Larry Kennan